jerquanr/jerquanr.github.io/README.md

     <div id="about">
         <h2>About</h2>
         <img src="https://media.licdn.com/dms/image/D4E03AQFQjimbIykhSw/profile-displayphoto-shrink_200_200/0/1699579434374?e=2147483647&v=beta&t=YhfAaccuy1WIWXMbZyzFQBLAybPg8KN2rTa3UrWyKhQ" style="width: 200px; height: 200px; float: left; margin-right: 20px;">
-        <p>Story of my life:Detailing events of my past that
+        <p>Story of my life.<br>Detailing events of my past that transformed me into the person of today.
-transformed me into the person of today
+        <br>Jerquan Brabble
-Jerquan Brabble
+        <br>Old Dominion UniversitY
-Old Dominion University
+        <br><br>Early Life

-Early Life
+<br>Ever since I was a young boy I was always interested in technology.
+Ever since my dad

-Ever since I was a young boy I was always interested in technology.
-Ever since my dad introduced me to the family computer in the guest bedroom.
+introduced me to the family computer in the guest bedroom.
 This was in the early days back when you could only get internet via those linksy sticks.
 I remember spending countless hours on that computer, usually just to play games, mostly minesweeper and wizard101.
 I remember